75th anniversary of the end of World War II - Our history. Our responsibility.

 There is also a memorial to the forced laborers in the Mercedes-Benz Museum in Stuttgart.

-Daimler is also an active contributor to organizations such as Action Reconciliation/Service for Peace — an organization that is part of the peace movement and has worked for over 60 years through numerous programs to sensitize people to the consequences of Nazism.
+The car manufacturer is also an active contributor to organizations such as Action Reconciliation/Service for Peace — an organization that is part of the peace movement and has worked for over 60 years through numerous programs to sensitize people to the consequences of Nazism.
 The organization’s objective is to promote a culture of remembrance and to stimulate confrontation with the crimes of the Nazi regime by means of international meeting centers.
-Daimler trainees in the commercial and technical units regularly participate, on a voluntary basis, in a program of talks and meetings with Polish and Dutch participants, visit former concentration camps and memorial sites in these countries, and talk to people who witnessed these events.
+Mercedes-Benz trainees in the commercial and technical units regularly participate, on a voluntary basis, in a program of talks and meetings with Polish and Dutch participants, visit former concentration camps and memorial sites in these countries, and talk to people who witnessed these events.

 This list of measures is not meant to be comprehensive, and it is certainly not meant to trivialize these historical events by “putting them into perspective.”
-The examples cited here serve only to make one thing clear: The history of Daimler AG, which spans more than 130 years, is not only a reason to look back with pride at Carl Benz and Gottlieb Daimler as the pioneers of automaking and at the company’s numerous pioneering products and innovations.
+The examples cited here serve only to make one thing clear: The history of Mercedes-Benz Group AG, which spans more than 130 years, is not only a reason to look back with pride at Carl Benz and Gottlieb Daimler as the pioneers of automaking and at the company’s numerous pioneering products and innovations.
 Our company’s checkered history also warns us not to ignore the dark years between 1933 and 1945, but instead to actively keep them in our memory.
-None of the present employees of Daimler is responsible for the harm that was done to human beings in our plants and businesses.
+None of the present employees of Mercedes-Benz is responsible for the harm that was done to human beings in our plants and businesses.
 But each of us is responsible for his or her own conduct and personal efforts to prevent hate, exclusion, and inhumanity from ever again gaining ground.
-Not at Daimler and not in our society.
+Not at Mercedes-Benz and not in our society.

 References: